openstack-archive/novajoin/README.rst

 done by setting enable_tls_everywhere to true and and prepare_novajoin to false.

+novajoin-ipa-setup will configure the project name to be service.
+This may not match your installation.
+Adjust as needed.

 2. Manual setup

-It is also possible to setup novajoin within an existing OpenStack deployment (I do this in devstack, for example).
+It is also possible to setup novajoin within an existing OpenStack deployment (I've done this in devstack, for example).

 The machine running the novajoin service needs to be enrolled as an IPA client.